joebraha/aiproject/README.md

 ## Training
 Google Colab was used to power the training of the model.
-The notebook used for training is available at [LINK](working_training.ipynb).
+The notebook used for training is available at [`working_training.ipynb`](working_training.ipynb).

 ### Imports
 The following packages were used in the training: